 - Start motors and monitor performance for signs of malfunctioning, such as smoke, excessive vibration, or misfiring.

-Skills Needed to be a Motorboat Mechanic or Service Technician Should Know How to Do
+Things a Motorboat Mechanic or Service Technician Should Know How to Do

 Repairing: Repairing machines or systems using the needed tools.